Drew Live II: Plot

-Drew (Drew Carey) returns to the Winfred-Louder department store to speak with his former boss Mr. Wick (Craig Ferguson) about his rejected unemployment claim.
+Drew returns to the Winfred-Louder department store to speak with his former boss Mr. Wick about his rejected unemployment claim.
 Wick tells him that he should not have quit his job, but Drew argues that he was fired.
 Mr. Wick tells him to take it up with the assistant director of personnel, which was Drew's former job.
 They go back and forth, until Drew gives up and Wick declares to the other employees that the show is over.
-Drew's co-worker, Eugene (Colin Mochrie) does not join in with the applause and tells Wick that he thinks what he did to Drew was cruel, so Wick fires him.
+Drew's co-worker, Eugene does not join in with the applause and tells Wick that he thinks what he did to Drew was cruel, so Wick fires him.
 Drew vows to help Eugene find a new job, before deciding to open his own employment agency.

-Drew's friends Lewis Kiniski (Ryan Stiles) and Oswald Lee Harvey (Diedrich Bader) tell Drew that they are unhappy in their current jobs, so Drew offers to recommend them for mystery diner positions at Shenanigans restaurant.
+Drew's friends Lewis Kiniski and Oswald Lee Harvey tell Drew that they are unhappy in their current jobs, so Drew offers to recommend them for mystery diner positions at Shenanigans restaurant.
 Drew later reveals that there is only one position available, but Lewis and Oswald have already quit their jobs.
-Drew cannot decide whom to pick, so Kate O'Brien (Christa Miller) suggests they go to Shenanigans to see who is better at the job.
+Drew cannot decide whom to pick, so Kate O'Brien suggests they go to Shenanigans to see who is better at the job.
 Both Lewis and Oswald are terrible, so Drew tells them they can work for him.
 Oswald realises that he went into the wrong office when he quit his job and returns to work.
-Lewis and Drew visit Lewis' boss (Jay Leno) at DrugCo to ask him to give Lewis his job back.
+Lewis and Drew visit Lewis' boss at DrugCo to ask him to give Lewis his job back.